Thursday, January 18, 2007

 freshly-ground black pepper to taste

-Add to the beans, vegetables, broth, and salt in a medium pot.
+Add this to the beans, vegetables, broth, and salt in a medium pot.
 Bring to a boil, cover, turn down to medium-low, and simmer about 10-15 minutes, or until the vegetables are tender.

 Nutrition (per serving): 129.7 calories; 3% calories from fat; 0.6g total fat; 0.0mg cholesterol; 268.3mg sodium; 745.3mg potassium; 24.0g carbohydrates; 4.5g fiber; 0.9g sugar; 19.5g net carbs; 9.9g protein; 1.8 points.